By highrise logo

 Have you ever had to call out of work?

-If yes, you are not alone.
+If so, you are not alone.
 It happens to the best of us.
-If not, then in the course of your career, there comes a time when you need to call out of work.
-It might be due to family issues, personal illness, personal emergency, or other perfectly valid excuses.
+If not, then in the course of your career, there will likely come a time when you need to call out of work.
+It might be due to family issues, personal illness, personal emergency, or other perfectly valid cause.

-Whatever the reasons for calling out of work, it can be a stressful situation, and you need good reasons, as many employers tend to discourage this.
+Whatever the reasons for calling out of work, it can be a stressful situation, and you may need a good reason, as many employers tend to discourage this.
 Still, there are situations when this is valid, and being denied a chance to call out of work might raise legal concerns.

 If you work in a traditional office setting, physical barriers preventing you from arriving at work can be considered valid excuses.
 However, working remotely or in a hybrid workplace significantly reduces the acceptable excuses to miss work.